Non-small-cell lung cancer: Staging

 Staging is a formal procedure to determine how developed the cancer is, which determines treatment options.

 The American Joint Committee on Cancer and the International Union Against Cancer recommend TNM staging, using a uniform scheme for NSCLC, SCLC, and bronchopulmonary carcinoid tumors.
-With TNM staging, the cancer is classified based on the size of the tumor and spread to lymph nodes and other organs.
+With TNM staging, the cancer is classified based on the size of the primary tumor and whether it has invaded adjacent structures (T), spread to lymph nodes (N) and other organs (M).
 As the tumor grows in size and the areas affected become larger, the staging of the cancer becomes more advanced as well.

 Several components of NSCLC staging then influence physicians' treatment strategies.
 The lung tumor itself is typically assessed both radiographically for overall size and by a pathologist under the microscope to identify specific genetic markers or to see if invasion into important structures within the chest (e.g., bronchus or pleural cavity) has occurred.
 Next, the patient's nearby lymph nodes within the chest cavity, known as the mediastinum, are checked for disease involvement.
 Finally, the patient is evaluated for more distant sites of metastatic disease, most typically with brain imaging and or scans of the bones.